 Whether you’re worried your child is addicted to Minecraft or a different game, you probably feel frustrated or possibly so overwhelmed that you’ve essentially given up trying to set boundaries.
 If so, you are not alone!

 Considering how games are constructed, it’s not surprising that video game addiction can easily happen.
 With revenue from gaming now well over $150 billion a year, companies have lots of money to spend on making these games enticing and addicting.
 The National Institute of Health states, “the level of dopamine released… when playing a competition-like video game is comparable to that provoked by psycho-stimulant drugs.”
 Parents are up against an intense challenge.
 In light of this, try giving yourself a lot of grace.
 And give grace to your kids too!

 This concern is a common plea we hear from parents, so let’s start with looking at a summary of the signs of a video game addiction listed by WebMD:

-- Child is moody, angry, or even aggressive when he is unable to play.
+- Child uses games to improve mood, and is irritable, angry, or even aggressive when he is unable to play.